rwev/coyote.life/content/articles/published/outdoors--hunting--first-elk-retrospective.md

 The line and area measurement tools, for which there are also good open source equivalents, can even be a decent substitute for a laser rangefinder, when one can use geographic features and satellite imagery cross-referencing to measure routes and distances to animals.

+# The Takeaways

 After seven days out on the hunt, and much learned about the area and the elk that inhabit it, I ended with a successful take on the last day.

-# The Takeaways

-There are a handful of takeaways from this year's season, and to carry forward into future hunts.
+Here are a handful of thoughts from this year's season to carry forward into future hunts.

 ## One Week Minimum Hunt